nvaccess/nvda/user_docs/en/userGuide.md

 Generally users should not need to touch this as not too much is logged.
 However, if you wish to provide information in a bug report, or enable or disable logging altogether, then it may be a useful option.

+The available logging levels are:

+* Disabled: Apart from a brief startup message, NVDA will not log anything while it runs.
+* Info: NVDA will log basic information such as startup messages and information useful for developers.
+* Debug warning: Warning messages that are not caused by severe errors will be logged.
+* Input/output: Input from keyboard and braille displays, as well as speech and braille output will be logged.
+If you are concerned about privacy, do not set the logging level to this option.
+* Debug: In addition to info, warning, and input/output messages, additional debug messages will be logged.
+Just like input/output, if you are concerned about privacy, you should not set the logging level to this option.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |disabled, info, debug warning, input/output, debug|